Proper Time, Coordinate Systems, and

 Physics uses two different concepts of transformations.
 It is important to distinguish these carefully.

-- Coordinate transformations: First is the notion of taking the description of a given process (such as a trajectory), described in one coordinate system, and transforming to its description in an alternative coordinate system.
+- Coordinate transformations: Taking the description of a given process (such as a trajectory), described in one coordinate system, and transforming to its description in an alternative coordinate system.

-- Object transformations: Second is the notion of taking a given process, described in a given coordinate system, and transforming it into a different process, described in the same coordinate system as the original process.
+- Object transformations: Taking a given process, described in a given coordinate system, and transforming it into a different process, described in the same coordinate system as the original process.

 The difference is illustrated in the following diagram for the simplest kind of transformation, translation of space.